Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Computational examples

-Since only odd powers of $x$ appear in \cref{eq:duffingsys}, the right-hand side is equivariant under the simple sign symmetry $\Lambda=-I$, and $\mathcal{B}$ is invariant, so we can also impose that our polynomials $V$ are invariant under the same symmetry.
-This is exploited in our code using the methods described in \cref{sec:syms}.
+Only odd powers of $x$ appear in \cref{eq:duffingsys}, so the right-hand side is equivariant under the simple sign-change symmetry $\Lambda=-I$, and the domain $\mathcal{B}$ is $\Lambda$-invariant.
+This induces a corresponding symmetry in the augmented ODE system for each bounding formulation (cf.~\cref{thm:generalsymm}), along with the symmetry that is always present (cf.~\cref{thm:signsymm}).
+In our code, the symmetries of the relevant augmented system are imposed on $V$, and on any other polynomials appearing in Positivstellans\"atze, as explained in \cref{sec:syms}.